PEPPER GROWING TIPS

 --East Indian and Thai hot peppers always take 20-55 days.

---Bird peppers like Pequin and Tepin (the world's hottest) are always the longest: 21-100 days.
+--Bird peppers like Pequin and Tepin have hard seed coats and are always the longest: minimum of 21 and up to 100 days.
 Daytime soil temperature of 80-85°F and fertilizers will cut the total germination time down to 25-30 days.

-GERMINATION TIMES.
-For each variety, how many days you should get 25% germination, and how many days to achieve 50% germination, then the total number of days that seedlings will germinate.
+GERMINATION TIMES for each variety.
+This chart lists how many days until you get 25% germination, and how many days to achieve 50% germination, then the total number of days that seed will take to finish germinating.
 Chart data is from our own tests.

 First part of this chart is sorted by variety name, and second part, the peppers are grouped together based on the number of days it takes to achieve 50% germination, using 80-85°F daytime soil temperatures.